Precision Nucleon Charges and Form Factors Using 2+1-flavor Lattice QCD: Parameterizing the form factors GA , GE and GM using Pad e and z -expansion fits

-Next, we explored adding corrections due to $\{a,M_\pi\}$ in these combined fits by expanding all parameters in them, for example $b_0 \to (b_0^0 + b_0^a a + b_0^m M_\pi^2)$.
-The result is that the $\chi^2$ is reduced only marginally but the errors in the observables jump by a factor of five or more with any (even one) additional parameter.
-Also, in most cases the extra parameter[s] are poorly determined.
-Our conclusion is that even higher precision data on more ensembles are needed to include $\{a,M_\pi\}$ dependent corrections in this approach.
+Next, we explored adding corrections due to $\{a,M_\pi\}$ in these combined fits by expanding all parameters in them, for example $b_0 \to (b_0^0 + b_0^a a + b_0^m {\cal O}(M_\pi^2))$, where ${\cal O}(M_\pi^2))$ is $\log (M_\pi^2)$ for $\rEsq$ and $ 1/M_\pi$ for $\rMsq$.
+The result is that the $\chi^2$ is reduced only marginally but the errors in the observables jump by a factor of 6 or more with any (even one) additional parameter.
+Also, in most cases the extra parameter(s) are essentially undetermined indicating overparameterization.
+Our conclusion again is that much higher precision data on more ensembles are needed to include $\{a,M_\pi\}$ dependent corrections in this approach.

 Another estimate of $\mu^{u-d}$ is obtained from a linear fit to the $G_M/G_E$ data as shown in Fig.~\ref{fig:VFF-G_EoverG_M}.
 The left panel shows separate fits to the $a091m170L$ and $a071m170$ data with the $\{4^{N\pi},3^\ast\}$ strategy.
 The right panel shows the fit to the combined data from these two ensembles.
 (Data from the other three larger volume $M_\pi \sim 270$~MeV ensembles are included only for comparison.)
 The result from the fit to the two $M_\pi \approx 170$~MeV ensembles, $\mu^{u-d} = 4.67(12)$, is consistent with that in Eq.~\eqref{eq:VFF_final2}.